qgist/pluginmanager-qep/QEP.md

 `/src/app/qgspluginregistry.cpp` offers a class named `QgsPluginRegistry` (used by `QgsPluginManager`) which is not exposed to Python at this point. `QgsPluginRegistry` makes heavy use of `mPythonUtils`, which is a C++ wrapper around `/python/utils.py` (through `/src/python/qgspythonutilsimpl.cpp`). `QgsPluginRegistry` offers two relevant methods: `loadCppPlugin` and `unloadCppPlugin`.
 It is the heart of QGIS' original, dated plugin system.
 At this point, it is partially responsible for loading Python plugins.
 It is exclusively responsible for loading C++ plugins.

 `/python/utils.py` can be understood as an exposed Python API (`qgis.utils`).
 It is called both by QGIS C++ and by plugins.
 Here, the `iface` and `serverIface` objects plus a lot of closely related infrastructure reside.
-Besides, this module is responsible for holding information and handles on loaded Python plugins, installed Python plugin inventory, Python plugin loading and unloading as well as Python plugin start and stop.
-Completely independently of plugins,
+Besides, this module is responsible for holding information and handles on loaded Python plugins as well as installed Python plugin inventory.
+It furthermore loads, unloads, starts and stops Python plugins.
+Completely independently of plugins, it contains mechanisms for QGIS Python Macros.
+Most noticeable, the utils include an `_import` method, which is used to override `builtins.__import__`.
+Therefore, every import statement in Python within QGIS is running through the mentioned custom `_import` method.
+Via this mechanism, QGIS prohibits the import of PyQt4 and tracks the import of Python plugin modules, which in return is the foundation for the plugin unloading and reloading mechanism.

 `/tests/src/app/testqgisapppython.cpp` is used to test the C++ to Python infrastructure (i.e. calls into `qgis.utils`). `/tests/src/python/test_qgsserver_plugins.py` tests the QGIS server Python plugin infrastructure. `/tests/src/python/test_plugindependencies.py` looks at the current Python cross-plugin dependency mechanism.
 All other components, i.e. most of the code in `/python/pyplugin_installer/`, are largely untested.

 ### State of the Code

+### Conclusion